 “I was fortunate to work with several very talented lawyers and to see how they approached complex issues involving wetlands, endangered species, and federal land management.
 That work inspired me to go to law school,” Ruple recalls.

-He earned his J.D. at Utah Law and spent a couple years doing environmental litigation, then worked for Utah Gov. Huntsman on public land issues before taking a job at the University of Utah to focus on energy and water policy.
+He earned his JD at Utah Law and spent a couple years doing environmental litigation, then worked for Utah Gov. Huntsman on public land issues before taking a job at the University of Utah to focus on energy and water policy.
 That job, Ruple explains, evolved into a professorship and the formation of the Law and Policy program.

 “It’s been quite a journey, and the mix of private, public, and academic work has been incredibly valuable in appreciating the diverse perspectives that are often in tension when managing public lands and natural resources,” Ruple says.